- Transfer Credit Policies

 - CPR Certification – Only two courses accepted are: The American Heart Association-BLS Healthcare Provider –OR– The American Red Cross-CPR/AED for Professional Rescuers and Health Care Providers.

-- Proof of Meningococcal Vaccine
+- Meningococcal Vaccine - Proof of immunization.

 - Hepatitis A is highly recommended but is not required.

-Lakeview College of Nursing does not discriminate in the admission of students on the basis of race, color, religion, sex, national origin, age, sexual orientation, marital status, gender identity, veteran status, ancestry, or disability.
+Lakeview College of Nursing does not discriminate on the admission of students on the basis of race, color, religion, sex, national origin, age, sexual orientation, marital status, gender identity, veteran status, ancestry, or disability.
 Additionally, the College prohibits students discriminating against others based upon race, color, religion, sex, national origin, age, sexual orientation, marital status, gender identity, veteran status, ancestry, or disability.

 - Registered nurses must be licensed by the state(s) in which they plan to work.
 Persons making application for licensure are screened for criminal records and/or convicted felonies.
 If you have a criminal record, you should consider seeking individual legal counsel as to the possibility of being ineligible for licensure and/or clinical experiences prior to applying for admission to the program.
 Background check information may be shared with the College’s clinical sites.